fatihsarpkaya/bbr-shared-bottleneck/README.md

 - You can also run the fluid model easily on your computer.
 The provided FABRIC notebook is an alternative option.

 - In the paper, we mentioned that running the fluid model for long durations consumes excessive RAM, making it infeasible.
-You can find proof of this in the `excessive_memory_usage.log` file, which shows increasing memory usage over time until all available memory is exhausted.
+You can find proof of this in the `excessive_memory_usage.log` file, which shows increasing memory usage over time until all available memory runs out.